SPDJoker/Basic-Application-C/README.md

 Currently works on Mac.

-Uses OpenGL and GLUT.
+Uses OpenGL, GLFW, and Glew.

 ## Instructions

-You can use anything you want to work on this project.
+You can use any IDE you want to work on this project.
-However, to run it you must have access to a terminal.
+However, to run it you must have access to a terminal or something campable of running Makefiles.

 ### Compiling and Building